BobFIV/PSU_CAPSTONE_F2023/9160dk/IPE_OTA_BLE/readme.md

 This program creates the following connections:

 - MQTT connection over cellular to an ACME server
+- MQTT connection over cellular to a oneM2M compliant webapp
-- MQTT connection over cellular to a server hosting firmware
+- MQTT connection over cellular to a location hosting firmware (in our case firmware is sent from the webapp).
 - UART connection to the on-board 52840 SoC, which runs as a BLE HCI controller
 - BLE connection to an external Raspberry Pi.
 Learn more about BLE in this project [here](../../docs/Bluetooth.md)
 - BLE connection to an external ESP32.
 Learn more about BLE in this project [here](../../docs/Bluetooth.md)